 While CT scans and MRIs appear normal in patients with Parkinson's disease, they can help rule out other conditions.
 Because other diseases can have similar characteristics but need different treatments, an accurate diagnosis is critical to early intervention with the correct therapy.

 Have more questions about Parkinson's disease, or think you or a family member might benefit from an evaluation?
-Visit Florida Hospital's Parkinson Outreach Center or call for more information Call407-303-5295.
+Visit AdventHealth's Parkinson Outreach Center or call for more information Call407-303-5295.

 Join us for the 2018 Brain and Beyond Conference as we seek to educate, empower and equip patients, caregivers and family members with news on the latest trends in managing Parkinson's symptoms and improving quality of life.